Little Stony Falls: A Peaceful Waterfall Hike in Southwest Virginia

 From the parking area, it took me nearly 2.5 hours to complete this hike, including time spent at the refreshing basin of the waterfall.

 This area is largely a dead zone for AT&T cell phone subscribers.
-Keep this mind and don’t let your mind wander too much on the drive to the trailhead.
 You may not be able to rely on your phone to map your way out of the area.

 Eager to do two waterfall hikes in one day?
 The trailhead for the Little Stony Falls hike is just a 30-minute drive from Devil’s Bathtub.